MananTank/radioactive-state/README.md

 <br/>

-The library uses **JavaScript Proxy** to create a deeply reactive object by recursively proxifying the object.
+radioactive-state uses **JavaScript Proxy** to create a deeply reactive state by recursively proxifying the state.
 Whenever a mutation occurs in the state tree, a function is called with information about where the mutation took place which schedules an async re-render to update the component to reflect the changes in state to UI.
 </details>